tweag/kernmantle/README.md

 `Rope` with the `strand` function.
 Effects can be added thanks to the `entwine` function.

+## To build

+Recommended way is to use nix.
+Run `nix-shell` and in the shell just run `cabal new-build`.
+Stack config might not be up to date.

 ## Why yet another effects library??